Balance-Based Cryptography: Physically Computing Any Boolean Function: Computing Any Boolean Function

 For any Boolean function $f: \{0,1\}^n \rightarrow \{0,1\}$, we can write $f$ as Boole's expansion (or Shannon expansion) \cite{boole}:

-where $\vee$ and $\oplus$ are Boolean OR and XOR operations, respectively.
+where $\vee$ and $\leftrightarrow$ are Boolean OR and XNOR (i.e. if and only if) operations, respectively.
 Observe that we only need to consider the terms where $f(b_1,b_2,...,b_n)=1$, since the rest of the terms are all zeroes.
-The output $f(x_1,x_2,...,x_n)$ is 1 if and only if is at least one such term is 1.
+The output $f(x_1,x_2,...,x_n)$ is 1 if and only if at least one such term is 1.

 Let $B_f=\{(b_1,b_2,...,b_n) \in \{0,1\}^n | f(b_1,b_2,...,b_n)=1\}$.
 We prepare $|B_f|$ bags, each one corresponding to each element of $B_f$.
 Also, each player is given $2^{n-1}$ heavy coins and $2^{n-1}$ light coins.